He Xinjie

-He Xinjie (何鑫杰; born 17 February 2002), known in Spain as Valerón, is a Chinese footballer currently playing as a midfielder for Guangzhou.
+He Xinjie (何鑫杰; born 17 February 2002), known in Spain as Valerón, is a Chinese footballer currently playing as a midfielder for China League Two club Wuhan Three Towns B.

 Club career

 Born in Jinjiang, Fujian, He started playing football at the age of six.
 At the age of eleven, he was approached by Hangzhou Greentown, Shandong Luneng and the Evergrande Football School, with He opting to join the latter.
-After one Chinese FA Cup appearance for Guangzhou, Wu moved to Spain to join Sporting de Gijón, alongside teammates Jiang Weilang and Wu Junjie.
+After one Chinese FA Cup appearance for Guangzhou FC, Wu moved to Spain to join Sporting de Gijón, alongside teammates Jiang Weilang and Wu Junjie.
 In his first season, he was loaned to affiliate club Gijón Industrial in the Tercera División RFEF.

 He returned to Guangzhou in 2022, making his debut in the Chinese Super League on 23 August of the same year.

 International career

 He has represented China at under-16 and under-19 level.